Spread Betting: Benefits & Risks

 No commission or fees

 InterTrader.com does not charge any commission or brokerage fees when you open and close trades.
 We make our profit from the spreads that we apply.
-There are also no fees for holding an account, so you can leave your account with a zero cash balance at no cost to you.
+There are also no fees for holding an account, so you can leave your account with a zero cash balance at no cost.